axolotl-chat/axolotl/docs/INSTALL.md

 **Tooling**

-This requires `clickable` to be installed locally.
+This requires `clickable` to be installed locally (version 7 or above).
 Installation instructions can be found [here](https://clickable-ut.dev/en/latest/install.html#install).

 **Build and Install**